The intrinsic Toeplitz structure and its applications in algebraic Riccati equations: Introduction

 During many years, people have developed many numerical methods to find out the c-stabilizing solution of \cref{eq:CARE:initial}.
 Reader are referred to \cite{biniIM2012numerical} to obtain an overview.
 In this paper, we are focusing on a special case that $A$ is large-scale and sparse, and $B,C$ are low-rank, namely $m,l\ll n$.
-The existing methods are categorized into four classes: \begin{enumerate} \item projection methods, including extended Krylov subspace method \cite{heyouniJ2009extended}, rational Krylov subspace method \cite{druskinS2011adaptive}, tangential rational Krylov subspace method \cite{druskinSZ2014adaptive}, global extended Krylov subspace method \cite{jbilou2006arnoldi}, etc.; \item non-projective iterations, including quadratic ADI \cite{wongB2005quadratic}, Cayley transformed Hamiltonian subspace iteration \cite{linS2015new}, RADI \cite{bennerBKS2018radi}, etc.; \item Newton-type methods, including the Galerkin projected variant of Newton-Kleinman ADI \cite{bennerS2010newtongalerkinadi} and its inexact line-search variant \cite{bennerHSW2016inexact}, etc.; \item methods adopted from those suited for small-scale problems, including structure-preserving doubling algorithm (SDA) \cite{chuFL2005structurepreserving, liCLW2013solving}, and Hamiltonian stable subspace methods \cite{amodeiB2010invariant,bennerB2016solution}, etc.. \end{enumerate} Many more methods and references can be listed if we bring in more details.
+The existing methods are categorized into four classes: \begin{enumerate} \item projection methods, including extended Krylov subspace method \cite{heyouniJ2009extended}, rational Krylov subspace method \cite{druskinS2011adaptive}, tangential rational Krylov subspace method \cite{druskinSZ2014adaptive}, global extended Krylov subspace method \cite{jbilou2006arnoldi}, etc.; \item non-projective iterations, including quadratic ADI \cite{wongB2005quadratic}, Cayley transformed Hamiltonian subspace iteration \cite{linS2015new}, RADI \cite{bennerBKS2018radi}, etc.; \item Newton-type methods, including the Galerkin projected variant of New\-ton-Kleinman ADI \cite{bennerS2010newtongalerkinadi} and its inexact line-search variant \cite{bennerHSW2016inexact}, etc.; \item methods adopted from those suited for small-scale problems, including structure-preserving doubling algorithm (SDA) \cite{chuFL2005structurepreserving, liCLW2013solving}, and Hamiltonian stable subspace methods \cite{amodeiB2010invariant,bennerB2016solution}, etc.. \end{enumerate} Many more methods and references can be listed if we bring in more details.
 Interested readers are encouraged to look through a comparison paper \cite{bennerBKS2020numerical} and the references therein.

 The methods in the former three classes use a lot of shifts in the calculation process, so a shift selection strategy rather than several pre-chosen shifts is needed.
 Different shifts or strategies usually affect the convergence speed significantly.
 Moreover, the convergence of those methods usually relies on more assumptions, for example, $A$ is stable.
 To deal with the problems without the guarantee, the preprocessing is necessary and costs not little calculations.
-On the opposite, the methods in the latter class, like SDA, only use a few shifts, which helps decrease the calculation that is not directly related to the solution.
+On the opposite, the methods in the latter class, like SDA, only use one shift (or a few shifts if the incorporation technique is adopted), which helps decrease the calculation that is not directly related to the solution.

 On the other hand, the methods in the former three classes only use matrix-vector multiplication and inverse-vector multiplication (that is actually done by linear system solvers), while SDA uses matrix-matrix and inverse-matrix multiplication (also done by linear system solvers), which implies that SDA consumes much more time than those in the former classes.